 Property, Plant and Equipment (PPE) are stated in the Balance Sheet at cost less accumulated depreciation and accumulated impairment losses, if any.
 Cost includes purchase price, attributable expenditure incurred in bringing the asset to its working condition for the intended use and cost of borrowing till the date of capitalisation in the case of assets involving material investment and substantial lead time.
+Fixed assets individually costing ₹10,000 or less is depreciated in full in the year of addition.

-Componentisation:
+Componentization: